luftywiranda13/remove-lockfiles/contributing.md

 1. Fork and clone the repo
 2.  `npm install` to install dependencies
-3.  `npm run test` to validate you‘ve got it working
+3.  `npm test` to validate you‘ve got it working
 4. Create a branch for your PR

 > Tip: Keep your `master` branch pointing at the original repository and make pull requests from branches on your fork.
 To do this, run:
 >
 > ```
-> git remote add upstream https://github.com/luftywiranda13/remove-lockfiles.git
+> git remote add upstream https://github.com/luftywiranda13/remove-lockfiles
 > git fetch upstream
 > git branch --set-upstream-to=upstream/master master
 > ```